RishabhKasat/FR_Exercise/README.md

 ## How to run the file
 - Download the zip file from git
-- Unzip the file in a folder and open CMD in the folder
+- Unzip the file in a folder
+- Open command prompt and change the path to the file where the file from git was unzipped
 - Type python FR.py to in the command prompt to run the file
 - The code will ask to input the first sentences for comparison.
 Type in the sentence and hit enter
 - The code will further ask to input the second sentence.
 Type in the second sentence and hit enter